 A native Washingtonian, Nancy Bocek began her artistic journey with a bachelor’s degree in art history from Reed College.
 At work in Palo Alto, California, after graduation, Nancy accelerated her craft as a studio potter with a love for throwing on the wheel and a passion for functional design.
 Back in the Northwest at last, she expanded her practice at Pottery Northwest with increasingly sculptural pieces, often melding the functional with the ornate utilizing molded elements to create art vessels.

 Nancy took time away from her practice to raise her family in Seattle.
-In 2012, Nancy entered Gage Academy of Art and began sculpting in earnest under the instruction of sculptors Michael Magrath and Tip Toland.
-She is currently pursuing her practice in the Magrath Atelier and will exit the program in June 2019.
+In 2012, Nancy entered Gage Academy of Art and began sculpting in earnest under the instruction and mentorship of sculptors Michael Magrath and Tip Toland.
+As Atelier monitor she gained valuable experience working with artists and models.
+Nancy graduated from the Magrath Atelier in June 2019 having completed an extensive set of benchmarks and capped by an independent project.

 From the study of anatomy, to mastery of the materials and processes, to artistic expression, Nancy finds figurative sculpting spellbinding; a hands-on, intellectual and emotional exploration.
 Its demands are riveting at every turn, whether it’s constructing, firing, molding and casting or fabricating.

 Nancy sculpts the human figure from life as a way to closely observe and engage with our humanity and to express the feelings we harbor of our personal and societal realities.
-She feels nothing may be more enjoyably challenging than translating a living person into an artwork with a life of its own while creating an accompanying visual language by the exploration of the meaning of form.
+She feels nothing may be more enjoyably challenging than translating a living person into an artwork with a life of its own while creating an accompanying visual language by the exploration of the meaning of form and allegorical narrative.

-In her self-portraits, Nancy experiments with thinking outside of the ceramic artist’s box.
-These works are rooted in her bond with clay and its expressive nature.
-She finds self-expression in self-portraiture by following a thought and giving herself freedom to do something “odd” and pure without fully understanding the motivation, and she has a great time while playing with the idea.
+In her self-portraits Nancy experiments with thinking outside of the ceramic artist’s box.
+These works are of a fragile and temporary nature, rooted in her bond with clay and its expressive nature.
+Flipping a switch on her classical training to make a blind first print on her face versus representation by careful observation and modeling, she plays with breaking assumptions about self-portraiture conventions and an interesting exploration of self-expression by following a spark of an idea and making something “odd” and pure without fully understanding the motivation.